r-pufky/docs/docs/media/plex/troubleshooting.md

 ## Fixing Playback Issues

+### Playback freezes when scrubbing (seeking)
+Original streaming protocol does not handle scrubbing (seeking) well.
+Use [alternative protocol][m] for clients.

+!!! example "Plex Settings ➔ Debug"
+    * Use alternate streaming protocol for video playback: ✔

 ### Crash During Library Scanning
 Deep media analysis and scrubbing image generation will cause the plex service to stall and crash during library scans.